BoChenGroup/VHE-GAN/ReadMe.txt

-This code is a demo for manuscript "Variational Hetero-Encoder Randomized Generative Adversarial Networks for Joint Image-Text Modeling", submitted to NeurIPS 2019.
+This code is a demo for manuscript "Variational Hetero-Encoder Randomized Generative Adversarial Networks for Joint Image-Text Modeling", submitted to ICLR 2020.

 VHE-StackGAN++: the demo for VHE-StackGAN++ on Birds.
 Please run 'main' directly.